 What does the FDA approval process mean for drug companies?

+Only one out of 10 drugs are approved by the FDA.
+Companies often spend hundreds of millions of dollars on medications that are abandoned during the early stages of the approval process.
 The average cost to develop a drug that meets FDA guidelines is over $2 billion.
 The approval process arguably plays a role in driving up drug prices, because manufacturers must conduct a lot of research to satisfy the FDA requirements and fix any problems.
 However, these regulations also play in important role in ensuring patient safety.